You can find Part I of this series here

 The thing is, that’s not really a narrative tension or theme that matters much to His Dark Materials.
 So thus emulating the opening of The Fellowship of The Ring was always a questionable move.

-And even if it was, The Golden Compass's opening just doesn’t do that same work of contrasting point A with point B. Serafina’s narration is illustrated by images of the highest fantasy from this story.
-In Fellowship there is time taken to let us understand the world of the prologue – all epic battles and ‘cast it into the fire’ – and then how completely that contrasts with the world of the protagonist’s status quo.
-But in The Golden Compass we are just shown some context-free mildly outlandish images and then go into a mains story which feels more or less equivalent in outlandishness.
+And even if it was a relevant tension, The Golden Compass's opening just doesn’t do that same good work of contrasting point A with point B. In Fellowship there is time taken to let us understand the world of the prologue – all epic battles and ‘cast it into the fire’ – and then how completely that contrasts with the world of the protagonist’s status quo.
+But in The Golden Compass we are just shown some context-free mildly outlandish images and then go into a main story which feels more or less equivalent in outlandishness.

-So Lord of the Rings serves us a high-fantasy apperetif, a brief, heady taster, and then follows it with a starter we are allowed to linger on before the next course.
+Lord of the Rings serves us a high-fantasy apperetif, a brief, heady taster that previews the scale and drama we are going to get to eventually, and then follows it with a starter we are allowed to linger on before the next course.
 It makes the scope of the impending story feel huge by its use of sharp contrast.
 But the opening of The Golden Compass only mixes all the ingredients of Northern Lights a kind of stew.
 Not unpleasant, but by the third course of much the same thing you’re rather bored of it.
 It feels muddy in contrast and so things feel flat and limited in scope.

 As I'm focusing on the screen adaptations in this section, I'll go a little further int the film and look at how it handles the true beginning of the story.